electron/website/blog/v8-memory-cage.md

 ### How will I know if my app is impacted by this change?
 Attempting to wrap external memory with an ArrayBuffer will crash at runtime in Electron 20+.

-If you don't use any native Node modules in your app, you're safe-there's no way to trigger this crash from pure JS.
+If you don't use any native Node modules in your app, you're safe—there's no way to trigger this crash from pure JS.
 This change only affects native Node modules which allocate memory outside of the V8 heap (e.g. using `malloc` or `new`) and then wrap the external memory with an ArrayBuffer.
 This is a fairly rare use case, but some modules do use this technique, and such modules will need to be refactored in order to be compatible with Electron 20+.

 ### How can I measure how much V8 heap memory my app is using to know if I'm close to the 4GB limit?
 In the renderer process, you can use [`performance.memory.usedJSHeapSize`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/memory), which will return the V8 heap usage in bytes.
 In the main process, you can use [`process.memoryUsage().heapUsed`](https://nodejs.org/api/process.html#processmemoryusage), which is comparable.